-If the end products are to be employed close to the body (drinking glasses, for example), shoppers might fear becoming contaminated.
+If the end products are to be employed close to the human body (drinking glasses, for example), shoppers might fear becoming contaminated.
 Carleton University researchers have identified two methods which ease such fears.
 One of these methods makes immediate intuitive and logical sense: Describe to shoppers how the recycled materials were cleaned as part of the production process.
 Study participants who were told, “The product will be thoroughly sanitized prior to shipping to customers,” had fewer concerns about disease contamination than were study participants not told this.

 The other method may seem intuitively appealing, yet it also begs for explanation of the effectiveness: Identify the retailer.
 This consisted of announcing to shoppers the retailer’s name and showing shoppers the retailer’s photo.
 In the studies, a fictitious name and generic photo were used.